Controller

 namespace controller\inventory;

-• Exposing response in controller is done by return keyword from function.
+Responses are exposed in a controller by using the return keyword from a function.

 public function member() {